-Keri is a partner at Roper Greyell where she provides strategic advice and representation to public and private sector clients in all areas of workplace law with a focus on privacy law.
+Keri is a partner at Roper Greyell where she provides strategic advice and representation to public and private sector clients in all areas of workplace law and leads the firm’s Freedom of Information and Privacy Law practice.

-Described as a go-to problem solver, Keri helps clients navigate complex privacy matters that arise at any stage of the employment relationship
+Described as a go-to problem solver, Keri helps clients navigate complex freedom of information and privacy issues

 Away from the office, Keri can be found enjoying the outdoors with friends and family.